Hydrotherapy pools are under threat

 We have been saddened in recent times to learn of so many hydrotherapy pools around the country under threat.
 They are being closed temporarily and in some cases closed permanently.

 NASS is working in partnership with AStretch to kickstart a campaign to Save Our Pools.
-We are working on involving more organisations including the Chartered Society for Physiotherapy, other charities representing people using the pools, and service users themselves of course.
+We are working to involve more organisations including the Chartered Society for Physiotherapy, other charities representing people using the pools, and service users.

 The closure of the pool at Stoke-on-Trent’s Haywood Hospital is mentioned in this opinion piece by former Stoke-on-Trent North MP Joan Walley.